johnwils/meteor-react-template/README.md

 ## folder structure

-The folder structure is modular, developer friendly, easy to navigate and follows the imports structure of the official Meteor docs.
+The folder structure is modular, developer friendly, easy to navigate and follows the import structure of the official Meteor docs.

 ### pages
 Each 'route' is represented by a folder in the 'pages' directory.
 Most data fetching is done at this top page level.
 These pages are the 'smart' or 'container' components.
 They fetch data and pass it as props to presentational components.